Google Docs Logo

 Google Docs Logo 2012

 Then a minimalist logo was approved, consisting of a single sheet.
-He received a blue color and had several wide white stripes: three long (top) and one short (bottom).
+He was blue and had several wide white stripes: three long (top) and one short (bottom).
 These elements resembled a lined notebook page and graph details.
-The badge had three rounded corners, while the fourth had a bent shape.
-This was evidenced by the shadow cast by him and a slightly lighter tone of the visible part.
+The badge had three rounded corners, while the fourth was bent.
+This was evidenced by the shadow he cast and the slightly lighter tone of the visible part.

 2014 – 2020